Bloody Hawk

-Nikolaos Kitsos (Greek: Νικόλαος Κίτσος; born November 4, 1995), known professionally as Bloody Hawk, is a Greek rapper.
+Nikolaos Kitsos (Greek: Νικόλαος Κίτσος; born 4 November 1995), known professionally as Bloody Hawk, is a Greek rapper, singer and songwriter from Xanthi.
+He gained early recognition through his independent releases, including the EP Nistikos (2015) and the albums Vals (2014) and Signore Falco (2015), which established him as a prominent figure in the Greek hip-hop scene.

 Life and career

-Nikolaos Kitsos was born in Xanthi on November 4, 1995.
-He first gained some recognition with the EP Nistikos (2015) and the albums Vals (2014) and Signore Falco (2015).
+Kitsos was born in Xanthi on November 4, 1995.
+He began uploading videos to YouTube in 2013.
+At 16, he formed the rap group Ftheromai with Spave, Epel, and Nimbus D. He began releasing solo albums in 2012.

 Bloody Hawk released his first studio album, Komplexiko, on May 14, 2017.
-The album, produced by Truf and consisting of 10 songs, was successful and turned him into a mainstream Greek rapper.
-"Anagki Na Se Do", "Komplexiko" and "Dachtylidi" were the album's most successful tracks.
-On September 11, 2019, he released his second studio album titled 1 Evro.
-The album consists of 10 tracks and was produced by Chico Beatz, Trouf, Beef95, and Mateos Nps.
-Like its predecessor, the album was a success.
+The album, produced by Truf and consisting of ten songs, received millions of listens.
+"Anagki Na Se Do", "Komplexiko", and "Dachtylidi" were the album's most successful tracks.

+On September 11, 2019, he released his second studio album, 1 Evro.
+It consists of ten tracks and was produced by Chico Beatz, Trouf, Beef95, and Mateos Nps.

-After signing a contract with the record label Minos EMI, Bloody released his third studio album, Timima, on November 19, 2021.
-The album also consists of 10 tracks and was produced by Mateos Nps and Beats Pliz.
-On May 18, 2023, he released his fourth studio album, Fthina Tricks, the first of a trilogy of the same name.
-The album includes 12 songs and features popular Greek rappers and trappers like Dani Gambino, Immune, Vlospa and Wang.
+After signing a contract with the record label Minos EMI, Bloody Hawk released his third studio album, Timima, on November 19, 2021.
+The album consists of ten tracks and was produced by Mateos Nps and Beats Pliz.

+On May 18, 2023, he released his fourth studio album, Fthina Tricks, the first of a trilogy.
+The album includes 12 songs and features other Greek rappers and trappers, including Dani Gambino, Immune, Vlospa, and Wang.

 After their collaborations in previous songs, Bloody Hawk, Dani Gambino, and Wang released an EP titled The Deal on March 7, 2024.
-It consists of 5 tracks and was produced by Mateos NPS.
-Fthina Tricks 2 was released on May 30, 2024.
-The album also consists of 12 tracks and has a lot of features, including Toquel, Wang, Dani Gambino, Ethismos and Fann.
+It consists of five tracks and was produced by Mateos Nps.

+The second album of the Fthina Tricks trilogy, Fthina Tricks 2, was released on May 30, 2024, with 12 tracks.
+It featured Toquel, Wang, Dani Gambino, Ethismos, and Fann.
 It was produced by Mateos Nps, Ortiz, Beats Pliz, NightGrind, RigasBeats, and Docent.

-On May 29, 2025, Bloody released Fthina Tricks 3, the last installment in the Fthina Tricks trilogy.
+On May 29, 2025, Bloody released Fthina Tricks 3, the final installment in the trilogy.
 The album has 12 songs and features Toquel, Lex, Dani Gambino, Wang, Marina Satti, and Trouf.
 It was produced by Beats Pliz, Mateos Nps, Aggelina, Ortiz, Marvin Zidane, Oge, Nikos Kodonas, Docent, Kemakid, and Pikie Cans.

 Documentary film

-Emeis: Mia Tainia gia ton Bloody Hawk (Greek: Εμείς: Μια Ταινία για τον Bloody Hawk) is a 2025 Greek musical documentary film about the Greek rapper Bloody Hawk.
+Emeis: Mia Tainia gia ton Bloody Hawk (Greek: Εμείς: Μια Ταινία για τον Bloody Hawk) is a 2025 Greek music documentary film about Bloody Hawk.
 The film was directed by Orestis Plakias and Stelios Kotionis and written by Fedra Vokali and Kostis Theodosopoulos.
 It was released in Greek theatres on April 10, 2025.